Erasmus+ 2022 Mobility

 Transfer of acquired information/skills into professional and personal practice:

 Participation in this mobility brought me invaluable experience.
-During this program, I learned a lot about how to recognize, use and manage my emotions.
+During this program, I learned a lot about how to recognize, use, and manage my emotions.
 One of the most valuable things I have gained is the ability to identify and name my own emotions.
 Thanks to this skill, I became better acquainted with what exactly I feel in different situations.
-This self-reflection helped me better understand my reactions and behaviour.
-This enables me to make better decisions, communicate and achieve my goals.
+This self-reflection helped me better understand my reactions and behavior.
+This enables me to make better decisions, communicate, and achieve my goals.
 But the most important gain for me was managing emotions.
-I learned to regulate my emotions and express them in an appropriate way.
+I learned to regulate my emotions and appropriately express them.
 I discovered healthy mechanisms for managing stress and frustration, such as relaxation, and meditation.

 MOBILITY CRS-04: Identifying Barriers to Learning - A Special Educational Needs Masterclass